Superalgos/Superalgos/README.md

 * No ads, anywhere.
 * No sign up / logins.
-* No usage data collection of any kind.
+* No user / usage data collection of any kind.
 * Runs 100% on uncompilled code you can read and audit.

 # Superalgos for Developers